Anon-Planet/thgtoa/guide.md

 The key thing to this is that it is becoming increasingly difficult to sign-up for a free e-mail account anywhere without providing (you guessed it) ... a cell phone number.
 That same cell phone number can be used conveniently to track you down in most places.

 It is possible that those services (Proton for instance) might require you to provide an e-mail address for registration.
-In that case, I would recommend you create an e-mail address from these providers:
+In that case, we would recommend you create an e-mail address from these providers:

 -   MailFence: <https://mailfence.com/>